IBM/z_ansible_collections_doc/source/configuration/collection-configuration.rst

 =========================

-After installing the IBM z/OS core collection, you will need to configure some files so that the collection can locate the dependencies it needs to run modules on the managed node.
+After installing the IBM z/OS core collection, you will need to configure some files so that the collection can locate the dependencies needed to run modules on the managed node.

 Step 1: Directory Structure
 ===========================

-.. dropdown:: The following section discusses configuring the collection ...
+.. dropdown:: The following section discusses configuring the collection ... (expand for more)
     :color: primary
     :icon: info